CodeProSpecialist/bitcoin-trading-robot-for-public/README.md

 #Replace 'your_api_key' with the API key you received and '+15551231234' with your phone number.

-For detailed instructions and the full setup guide, visit CallMeBot API. 🚀 Why Choose the Bitcoin Trading Bot?
+For detailed instructions and the full setup guide, visit CallMeBot API. 🚀 Why Choose the Digital Coin Trading Bot?
 Hands-Free Trading: Let the bot execute trades based on your predefined strategy.
 Optimized for Performance: Designed to identify and capitalize on market opportunities swiftly.
 Secure and Reliable: Built with robust error handling and logging mechanisms.
 Instant Alerts: Stay updated with real-time WhatsApp notifications about your trades. ⚠️ Legal Disclaimer Automated trading involves significant risk.
 Ensure thorough testing in a simulated environment before deploying with real capital.
 The information provided is for educational purposes only and does not constitute financial advice.
 Users are responsible for their own investment decisions. 🏛️ Unaffiliated Business Disclaimer This trading bot is an independent project and is not affiliated with, endorsed by, or sponsored by coinbase, Public.com, Bitcoin, CallMeBot, or any other financial institution.
 Public.com and CallMeBot are registered trademarks of their respective owners.
 All trademarks and logos used are the property of their respective owners.

 *This trading robot is an independent software tool developed for educational and personal use.
 It is not affiliated with, endorsed by, or sponsored by Public.com, coinbase, or Callmebot.
 Users are responsible for obtaining their own API keys from Public.com and Callmebot, complying with their respective terms of service, and understanding the risks associated with automated trading.
 Trading involves significant financial risk, and past performance is not indicative of future results.
 Use this tool at your own discretion and consult a financial advisor before trading.

 This software is not affiliated with or endorsed by public.com.
-It aims to be a valuable tool for Bitcoin trading, but all trading involves risks.
+It aims to be a valuable tool for Digital coin trading, but all trading involves risks.
 Use it responsibly and consider seeking advice from financial professionals.

 Ready to elevate your trading game?
-Download the Bitcoin Trading Robot for Public and get started today!
+Download the Digital Coin Trading Robot for Public and get started today!

 Important: Don't forget to regularly keep an eye on the market conditions.
 Happy trading!